 Discuss With Those You Trust

-Share your findings with people you trust in your company, as well with a senior mentor and your partner at home.
+Share your findings with people you trust in your company, as well as with a senior mentor and your partner at home.
 Get feedback from your inner circle on all sides and don’t shy away from topics that might seem inappropriate — like your salary.
 While you don’t want to let other people make up your mind, it never hurts to hear their advice and diverse viewpoints and use them as added perspectives.

 While the pitch is important, your work ethic is what ultimately decides your reward.
 Don’t sit idly by as the work days drag on.
 Motivate yourself and stay focused.
 If you find yourself consistently slacking at the office, you might not be in the right place.
 Find the role that’s best for you because once you do, you will stay passionate and engaged.